Gachapin: Exposure outside Japan

-Gachapin is best known in America and Europe for his role in the "Read My Mind" music video by The Killers.
+Gachapin is best known outside Japan for his appearance in the "Read My Mind" music video by The Killers.

 Gachapin and Mukku's show My Ponkikki was aired in America without English subtitles.
 It was aired on LA18 (KSCI) in the Southern California area run by Fujisankei Communications International Inc. (FCI) in an hour block called Tokyo Kids Club featuring Chibi Maruko-chan and My Ponkikki from 2000 to 2009.

 The Japanese rock band Mucc takes its name from the character Mukku.

 Dominic Howard (Muse drummer) wore a Gachapin suit on the Japan Tour 2010.
 While Toru Yamashita (One Ok Rock's leader and guitarist) is very well known to be identified with Gachapin.

 Gachapin and Mukku are also the source of the internet meme DSFARGEG, in which a user on an imageboard would post a video or image with Mukku and be instantly banned.